BrunoBonacci/mulog/README.md

 into distributed traces.

-***μ/trace*** data points are not confined to distributed tracers, but the data can be used and interpreted in ElasticSearch, in real-time streaming system which use Apache Kafka etc.
+***μ/trace*** data points are not confined to distributed tracers, but the data can be used and interpreted in Elasticsearch, in real-time streaming system which use Apache Kafka etc.

 Assume that you have a complex operation which you want to track the